tonio-m/dotfiles/README.md

 │   └── init.vim
 └── README.md

-*shutdown_menu is a modified version of the original i3blocks-contrib script
+*shutdown_menu is a modified version of the original i3blocks-contrib script.
+(almost all of these go directly on ~/.config/, on windows they go on ~\AppData\Local with some exceptions).
 ```